Do you know what are the most common types of vaping wire? What about their main uses and characteristics?

 As the wire diameter increases, the wire resistance decreases.
 When comparing coils with the same ID, number of wraps, and material used, a coil made with 32 gauge wire will be of much higher resistance than a 24 gauge coil.

 Another factor to take into account when it comes to wire resistance is the internal resistance of the coil material.
 For example, a five-wrap 2.5 mm ID coil made out of 28 gauge Kanthal will have a higher resistance than a stainless steel coil with the exact same specs.
 This is due to the higher resistance of Kanthal compared to stainless steel.

-Take note that for every given wire, the more you use the higher the resistance will be.
+Take note that for every given wire, the more length you use, the higher the resistance of your coil will be.
 This is important when wrapping coils, as more wraps will raise the resistance of your build.

-Different coil materials that come with different internal resistances will also have very different ramp up time.
+Different coil materials that come with different internal resistances will also have very different ramp-up times.
 For power mode wires, stainless steel is the faster to ramp, closely followed by nichrome, with Kanthal being significantly slower.